green-coding-solutions/documentation/content/en/docs/installation/installation-macos.md

 ### Metric Providers

 On Linux we use a multitude of metric providers to give us statistics we use to benchmark programs.

-On MacOS correct values are not easy to come by so we use the `powermetrics` tool to get some relevant data.
-In the future we might include more providers but for now you only need to use the one.
+On macOS you have two options for metric provider setups:

+- Powermetrics
+    + macOS onboard solution to get machine level metrics.
+    + Benefits: Many metrics and CPU and GPU level power inspection
+    + Drawbacks: High overhead.
+Does not include Machine Level metrics.
+- CPU Utilization & XGBoost Energy Model
+    + Benefits: Low overhead.
+Machine level power estimation
+    + Drawbacks: Uses a model and not direct measurement.
+Model is not trained for macOS machines and thus heavily biased.
+Only for testing GMT functionalities recommended.
+- CPU Utilization & SDIA Energy Model
+    + Benefits: Low overhead.
+Machine level power estimation
+    + Drawbacks: Uses a model and not direct measurement.
+Model is linear and provides only limited further information that CPU Utilization itself.

 You will need to disable all providers and enable the: